davidsneighbour/dotfiles/README.md

 ## Setup

-You do not need to set this up as a local dotfile installation if you do not wish to use this repo for your Bash sessions.
-Don't do this is what I am saying.
-This is only for me to install everything quickly on a new system.
+> [!CAUTION]
+> Again: You do not want to directly set up this repository on your own system.
+Clone it to learn, then create your own .dotfiles setup.

 Clone with submodules: